 There is truth to the saying: “The early bird catches the worm.”

 While many people dislike waking up early, you can use it to your advantage by getting more done and being more productive before anyone else has even hit the snooze button.

 It may require building in some new habits, but the dedication to morning productivity will yield fantastic results.

-10 Things To Do Before 10 AM To Have An Extremely Productive Day
+Your Extremely Productive Day: 10 Things To Do Before 10 AM

 For a long time I considered myself a night owl.
 I would stay up late, opting to get my important work done in the late hours of the night and into the early morning.
 It’s when I felt that I was at my most productive.